-In this Annual Information Form, unless the context otherwise dictates, "we", "Teck Cominco" or the "Company" refers to Teck Cominco Limited and its subsidiaries and a reference to Teck Cominco Metals refers to our wholly-owned subsidiary, Teck Cominco Metals Ltd., and its subsidiaries.
+In this Annual Information Form, unless the context otherwise dictates, "we", "Teck Cominco" or the "Company" refers to Teck Cominco Limited and its subsidiaries, a reference to "Aur" refers to Aur Resources Inc. and its subsidiaries, and a reference to Teck Cominco Metals refers to our wholly-owned subsidiary, Teck Cominco Metals Ltd., and its subsidiaries.